fabiomcosta/mvjs/README.md

 * Supports and updates `import _ from '...'`, `import('...')` and `require('...')`
 * Updates files using all of the new JavaScript features and even [Flow](https://flow.org/) annotations
+* Does its best to also update non-js files
-* Moves individual JS modules as well as directories containing modules
+* Moves files or directories
 * Same api and simplicity of the `mv` command
 * Shows easy to understand errors when unexpected things happen
+* Uses `DEBUG` environment variable to show extra dbug information.
+Ex: `DEBUB=* mvjs ./a.js ./b.js`

 ## Install